 - However, keep in mind that music with lyrics can sometimes be distracting.
 Hearing words while you’re working can impair word-based tasks such as reading and writing.
 When your students are working on a project or assignment in class, play either classical or instrumental music.

 What tips do you have to improve engagement in the classroom?

-If you think online voting can help create a rewarding and exciting environment for your students, get in touch today!
+If you think online voting can help create a rewarding and exciting environment for your students, explore our school options today!